diskuv/2025a-1-tutorial-for-codespaces/content/TUTORIAL.md

 ## Start the app build

 Press Ctrl-Shift-B and you should see a `Build.Me` Task running in the bottom right.
-It will take 5 minutes the first time for it to say repeatedly:
+It will take 5 minutes the first time for it to say **repeatedly**:

 ```text
 Build succeeded in 3.6s